Stryder91/shifumi_lionel/README.md

 - React Router for DOM navigation
 - Easy and Hard modes
 - in-memory database : localStorage to keep track of everyone score!
+- no magic number directly in code : everything is located in enum or constants
+- SOLID pattern (as far as i can)